seanriceaz/seanriceaz.github.io/_posts/2016-11-27-heuristic-5-interactivity.markdown

 ### When an element looks interactive, but isn't

 The issue that usually comes up when reviewing for this is when items that look interactive are, in fact not interactive at all.
+It's _very easy_ to run into this problem because users will click on just about anything that stands out.
+Here's a short list:

+- Any image
+- Headline text
+- Anything with a border
+- Anything with an underline
+- Anything with a drop shadow
+- Icons
+-

+## Responding appropriately

+This is tricky.

 ## Stay tuned!